 Adding Potatoes to the Chicken Curry

 I grew up eating this chicken curry with potatoes, and to me, the potatoes are as essential as the chicken.
 They make it more wholesome, textured, and somehow complete.

 In the traditional method of cooking, when the chicken is just cooked through, you add the potatoes and cook until they’re completely tender.

 In this recipe, the potatoes get cooked alongside the chicken, so we’re only pressure-cooking once!
 I know what you’re thinking – the potatoes will be way overdone.
-And you’re right – they are pretty well done.
+And you’re right, they are pretty well done.
 But that’s just how we like them.
-Plus, we are cutting them into large chunks, so they’ll hold up just right (more on that below).
+Plus, we are cutting them into large chunks, so they’ll hold up well (more on that below).